kyleryanbanks/game-ng12/libs/familiar/shell/README.md

-# shell
+# familiar-shell

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shell` to execute the unit tests.
+Run `nx test familiar-shell` to execute the unit tests.